xoldd/talawa-api/INSTALLATION.md

      {"talawa-version":"v1","status":"healthy"}
      ```

-2. The graphQL endpoint for handling `queries` and `mutations` is this:
+2. The graphql endpoint for handling `queries` and `mutations` is this:

    ```
    http://localhost:4000/graphql/